-- CC-3.1 Continue to evaluate challenges to remaining in FEMA's Community Rating System program. - CC-3.2 Strengthen communication and education of local officials about the Green Communities Grant Program.

-- CC-3.2 Strengthen communication and education of local officials about the Green Communities Grant Program. - CC-3.3 Mobilize staff and local support to work with the Merrimack River Beach Alliance and Mass.
-DCR to pursue a Beach Management Plan update that includes a beach nourishment schedule that aligns with existing efforts and utilizes resources in the Salisbury Beach Fund.
+- CC-3.1 Continue to grow involvement in FEMA's Community Rating System program. - CC-3.2 Strengthen communication and education of local officials about the Green Communities Grant Program. - CC-3.3 Mobilize staff and local support to work with the Conservation Commission and Mass.
+DCR to pursue a Beach Management Plan update.